paulfrench/openapi-client-demo/README.md

 We also tag the open API spec with the same version as the spec itself.
 This allows server side projects to pick up the correct version spec to auto-generate code from.

-* build_java_client.yml demonstrates a build for esgglobal where they generate a client when the server project that implements the openapi.yml is built successfully
+* build_java_client.yml demonstrates a build where we generate a client when the server project that implements the openapi.yml is built successfully